LostNFound-Andro/LostNFound/README.md

 Android application for Lost and Found.

 The app provides google sign in, post found items, browse feed at the moment.
 Further changes will be updated here.
+1. The app only allows nitc email id for login.
+2. Once logged in the email is stored in userEmail variable which is static, which implies you can access logged in users email in any activity or fragment using MainActivity.userName variable.
+3. To access its layout properties from Fragment.java, use the following code: myFragmentView = inflater.inflate(R.layout.fragment_post, container, false);
+4. Instead of findViewById directly, use myFragmentView.findViewById (only in fragments).
+5. To use the context in any Fragment, use getActivity(); instead of this or Context context.

 #INSTRUCTION FOR THE TEAM